Mohit2203/CreditCardApplicatio/README.md

 o Swagger to test and present the end points.

-o Used the Mockito and spy to test application.
+o Used the Mockito and spy for testing the functionality